vllab-cau/vllab-cau.github.io/_pages/about.md

 **Openings**
-VLLAB currently has multiple graduate (M.S./Ph.D./M.S.-Ph.D.
-Integrated) student positions and a postdoc position.
+VLLAB currently has multiple open graduate student (M.S./Ph.D./M.S.-Ph.D. integrated) positions and a postdoc position.
 VLLAB also has a couple of undergraduate intern positions every semester for 3rd- or 4th-year students.
 Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.